weaviate/weaviate-io/developers/weaviate/concepts/storage.md

 * When combining structured search with vector search, filters are applied prior to performing the vector search.
 This means that you will always receive the specified number of elements as opposed to post-filtering when the final result count is unpredictable.
 * Objects and their vectors can be updated or deleted at will; even while reading from the database.

-## Logical Storage Units: Indices, Shards, Stores
+## Logical Storage Units: Indexes, Shards, Stores

 Each class in Weaviate's user-defined schema leads to the creation of an index internally.
 An index is a wrapper type that is comprised of one or many shards.
 Shards within an index are self-contained storage units.
 Multiple shards can be used to distribute the load among multiple server nodes automatically.